Alstom Metropolis 98B: Traction motors

 The train's drive system consists of independent systems for each powered car M. Each drive system is assigned to each bogie.

 Under each of the middle M cars, there is a power inverter box housing two ONIX 800 traction inverters, drive control electronics, and the basic components of the main inverter circuit such as an input filter with choke, over-voltage protection system, keys consisting of three IGBT modules connected in parallel, braking chopper, quick switch control module, sensors and protective relays, input and capacitor charging contactors, workshop switch, and a cooling fan with its control.
 Each inverter powers two traction motors connected in parallel, and each traction motor drives one axle of the M car.
 Due to the need for a high gear ratio between the motor and the wheels, two-stage gearboxes were necessary.

 The drive control uses the AGATE system (Advanced GEC ALSTHOM Traction Electronics), which operates in a 32-bit system.
 The system is based on a multiprocessor structure using microprocessors for general use, monitoring functions, fast calculations, and power control.
 The system receives signals from the SOP-2 system, data on the weight of the cars, door closure and locking, door bypassing, and wheel slip or skidding during startup, in addition to signals from the travel controller encoder.

-The Alstom Metropolis 98B vehicles operated by Warsaw Metro use two models of induction motors – the 4EXA 2130 produced by the French company Alstom in the cars built in Spain and the STDa 280-4B produced by the Polish EMIT Żychlin plant in the cars built in Poland.
+The Alstom Metropolis 98B vehicles operated by Warsaw Metro use two models of induction motors – the 4 EXA 2130 produced by the French company Alstom in the cars built in Spain and the STDa 280-4B produced by the Polish EMIT Żychlin plant in the cars built in Poland.
 They are compatible with each other.